theminstack/snippets/README.md

 - [react-use-subject](react-use-subject) - Subjects as sharable, atomic, React states.
 - [subject](subject) - Subscribable values.
 - [subject-selector](subject-selector) - Subscribable values computed from other subjects.
+- [throttle](throttle) - Execute as fast as possible, but no faster.

 ## The case for copying